 Tap FADER LAYOUT in the Show menu.
-You will see a visual representation of all faders on both layers.
-The image below shows examples of all path types as viewed in the fader layout screen.
+The user will see a visual representation of all faders on both layers.

+Figure 1 shows examples of all path types as viewed in the fader layout screen.

 FIGURE 1 - THE FADER LAYOUT SCREEN